bespoken/bespoken-docs/end-to-end/guide.md

 | [virtualDeviceToken](/end-to-end/setup/) | For end-to-end tests that use virtual devices, this must be specified.
 [Get one here](../setup/) |
 | voiceId| For end-to-end tests that use spoken utterances, this must be specified.
 Sets the voice id for text to speech conversion of your utterances.|

 Additionally, you can override [Jest options](https://facebook.github.io/jest/docs/en/configuration.html) under the "jest" key.
-Here are our default ones:
+Here are the default settings:

 ```json
 {